ResourcesOperational Walkthrough

 Schedule follow-up.
 Ask who else to include.
 Set expectations on what comes next.

-A demo built before a walkthrough is a best guess.
+A demo built before a walkthrough is a guess.

 The point of view